smnorris/roadintegrator/README.md

 - the same road present in different source layers will only be de-duplicated when features are less than 7m apart, see [Duplications](#Duplications) below)
 - roads are present in the tenure layers that have not been built
 - roads may have been decomissioned, overgrown or become otherwise impassible
+- duplicate same-source roads are not accounted for

 Additional notes: